64bitmachine/graphicus-harena/README.md

 In general, if you are looking for a simple, low-level library for creating windows and contexts for OpenGL graphics, GLFW3 may be a good choice.
 If you need additional features such as support for multiple windows or pop-up menus, freeglut may be a better option.
 Ultimately, the best choice will depend on your specific needs and preferences.

-                           - answered by ChatGPT

 **Q:** which is better glew or glad for graphics programming ?

 **A:** Both GLEW and GLAD are OpenGL extension loaders, which means they help with loading OpenGL functions that may not be supported by the graphics driver.
 In terms of performance, GLEW is known to be faster and more efficient, but GLAD is easier to use and offers more features, such as the ability to generate custom extension loaders.
 Ultimately, the choice between GLEW and GLAD depends on the specific needs and preferences of the developer.

-                           - answered by ChatGPT